2.8 tile (pattern)

 Microsoft Direct2D is used to ensure the support of graphic formats.
 The SVG support of Microsoft Direct2D depends on the Microsoft Windows version.
 As of the Windows 10 Creators Update, support is provided in a limited form.

-As this graphics package uses different scaling methods than the Windows GDI, patterns (images) that need to be scaled for display may look different than in the previous versions of the IDM.
+As Direct2D package uses different scaling methods than the Windows GDI, patterns (images) that need to be scaled for display may look different than in the previous versions of the IDM.
 This applies in particular to patterns that are used as window icons or as images in the treeview and notepage objects, as Microsoft Windows requires the icon data type here.
+It is recommended to use an icon file or an icon resource for treeview and notepage objects and window icons.

 The SVG support with Microsoft Direct2D